Accelerator-One-Days-Track-1/skill-sharpening-project-two/readme.md

 2. `Clone` the repository
 3. `cd` into the project directory
 4. `npm install` to install the dependencies
-6. Write the code in the `src` directory to pass the tests
+6. Write the code in the `src` directory files
+7. Check the jest tests to see if you passed
-7. Commit your changes and push to your repository
+8. Commit your changes and push to your repository

 ## Running the Tests